wsugarman/sweetener/docs/Getting-Started/Sweetener.Reliability.md

 #### Failed

 The `Failed` event is raised after encountering a fatal result or exception.
-The fatal result or exception is passed as an argument to the event handler.
+The fatal result or exception is then passed as an argument to the event handler.

 ```csharp
 using Sweetener.Reliability;